-1 as well for te lling sharing your truths with us.
-And, 2 before we wrap up, I just want to I have a small token 3 of appreciation to share with all of you before we close.
-4 So, what we have here is, just as a small 5 token of reciprocity, are some seeds that we share with 6 people after they share their truths with us here at the 7 Inquiry, so I'm just going to give each of you a package, 8 and it has a little written explanation with it as well.
-9 MS. WENDY VAN TONGEREN: I'd just like to 10 say that the session the formal session is now over and 11 we will be coming back to the room in about half an hour, 12 at quarter after 2:00; okay?
+1 as well for te elling sharing your truths with us.
+And, 2 before we wrap up, I just want to I have a small token 3 of appreciation on to share with all of you before we close.
+4 So, what we have here is, just as a small 5 token of recip procity, are some seeds that we share with 6 people after t they share their truths with us here at the 7 Inquiry, so I' m just going to give each of you a package, 8 and it has a l ittle written explanation with it as well.
+9 MS. WENDY VAN TONGEREN: I'd just like to 10 say that the s session the formal session is now over and 11 we will be coming back to the room in about half an hour, 12 at quarter after 2:00; okay?
 Thank you.
 13 Exhibits (code: P01P06P0302) 14 Exhibit 1: Photocopy of memorial photo album for Karina 15 Beth Ann Wolfe, 109 pages.
 16 Exhibit 2: Victims services two-inch binder "Family 17 Toolkit: Information for Families of Missing 18 Persons," ten tabs.
 19 Exhibit 3: Victims services two-inch binder "Supporting 20 Families of Missing Persons: A guide for 21 police-based victims services support 22 workers, includes tabs 1-10, appendices A-F. 23 Exhibit 4: DVD marked "My Only Daughter", presented in 24 hearing.
 25 Exhibit 5: Statement of Carol Wolfe, five pages.

-Exhibit 6: Dorthea Swiftwolfe's statement (First line: 1 2 "What is your job and how did it start"), three pages.
-3 --- Upon recessing at 13:43 4 5 --- Upon resuming at 14:20 Hearing # 3 6 7 Witness: Danielle Ewenin, Lillian Piapot, Mona Woodward and 8 Debbie Green 9 In Relation to Eleanor "Laney" Theresa Ewenin Heard by Chief Commissioner Marion Buller 10 11 Commission Counsel: Jennifer Cox Registrar: Bryan Zandberg 12 CHIEF COMMISSIONER MARION BULLER: Are you 13 ready to start?
+Dorthea Swiftwolfe's statement (First line: 1 Exhibit 6: "What is your job and how did it start"), 2 3 three pages. --- Upon recessing at 13:43 4 --- Upon resuming at 14:20 5 6 Hearing # 3 Witness: Danielle Ewenin, Lillian Piapot, Mona Woodward and 7 Debbie Green 8 9 In Relation to Eleanor "Laney" Theresa Ewenin Heard by Chief Commissioner Marion Buller 10 Commission Counsel: Jennifer Cox 11 12 Registrar: Bryan Zandberg 13 CHIEF COMMISSIONER MARION BULLER: Are you ready to start?
 Everyone's here?
 Okay.
 Okay.
-There are 14 a few formalities we have to go through first.
-We need 15 microphones when you're speaking, please, so everyone in 16 the room can hear because everyone wants to hear what you 17 have to say.
+There are 14 15 a few formalities we have to go through first.
+We need microphones when you're speaking, please, so everyone in 16 17 the room can hear because everyone wants to hear what you have to say.
 Also, if we could start with the people who 18 are going to be speaking today about Laney, if you could 19 introduce yourselves, please?
 20 21 MS. LILLIAN PIAPOT: (Speaks in Indigenous 22 language).
-MS. DANIELLE EWENIN: My sister was 13 23 months older than I was, and I have -- I can say that my 24 siblings and I, we were born in a time and condition that we couldn't be raised by our parents, and that the policy of residential schools, my father was a World War II veteran, the Sixties Scoop, all impacted our family.
+23 MS. DANIELLE EWENIN: My sister was 13 months older than I was, and I have -- I can say that my 24 siblings and I, we were born in a time and condition that 25 we couldn't be raised by our parents, and that the policy of residential schools, my father was a World War II veteran, the Sixties Scoop, all impacted our family.
 When I was about 9 and Laney was 10, they were separating us from our home.
 Mona was -- Mona, Laney and I were placed together, and they were separating Laney from us, and they were going to take her to another home.